angular/protractor/docs/debugging.md

 This uses the [node debugger](http://nodejs.org/api/debugger.html).
 Enter `c` to start execution and continue after the breakpoint.

+We use `ptor.debugger();` instead of node's `debugger;` statement so that the test pauses after the get command has been *executed*.
+Using `debugger;` pauses the test after the get command is *scheduled* but has not yet been sent to the browser.

-Protractor's `debugger` function works by adding a node debug breakpoint to the control flow.
-Inserting `debugger;` directly would pause the test before any of the webdriver commands ran.
+Protractor's `debugger` method works by scheduling a node debug breakpoint on the control flow.

 When `debugger()` is called, it also inserts all the client side scripts from Protractor into the browser as `window.clientSideScripts`.
 They can be used from the browser's console.

 ```javascript
 // In the browser console